Liquefy7822/hooikaizin-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      I am a passionate electronics enthusiast from the School of Science and Technology (SST), Singapore.
+      I am a passionate electronics enthusiast from Singapore's School of Science and Technology (SST).
 My curiosity for electronics has driven me to explore various projects, from circuit design to IoT applications.
       Beyond academics, I am deeply committed to environmental sustainability, having participated in environmental competitions, beach cleanups, and other initiatives to promote eco-friendly habits.
 Additionally, I actively contribute to charity work, including volunteering at Willing Hearts.